If you want to start a new website – be it for business purposes or a personal project – there are two main paths you

 With that out of the way, here’s a more in-depth breakdown of the topic:

-(What follows is a step-by-step guide – i.e a guide for each step of the way, I’ll try to help you make this decision based on your requirements and the level of experience with websites in general.)
+(What follows is a step-by-step guide – i.e a guide for each step of the way, we’ll try to help you make this decision based on your requirements and the level of experience with websites in general.)

 1. Do You Have the Budget?